ronnyerrmann/cycle_logging/MySQL_scheduler.md

 SET GLOBAL event_scheduler = ON;
 ```

-Create a trigger to calculate the mising values before inserting:
+Create a trigger to calculate the missing values before inserting or modifying:
 ```
 DELIMITER $$